 From iCloud Photos to Google Drive to NetApp and Primary Data, we’re putting storage wherever it needs to be.
 And this is a major shift for computing, from the iPhone to the datacenter.
 Watch this space!

 Waves of innovation and waves of companies, crash on the storage market, but the same incumbent leaders and product lines survive for decades.
 Are things changing?
 It’s hard to see sometimes, but real progress has been made.

-IT is changing, with new avenues for sales from cloud service providers and devops rising just as traditional datacenters are declining.
-But I’m always puzzled when a company tells me they’re selling their boxes into the cloud services market.
-If there’s a trend for cloud service infrastructure, it’s using commodity hardware, not proprietary appliances.
-These vendors had better … [Read more...] about Cloud Services Don’t Buy Boxes, But Service Providers Might
+IT is changing, with cloud service providers and DevOps opening new avenues just as traditional datacenters are declining.
+But I’m always puzzled when a company tells me they’re selling their boxes into the cloud.
+If there’s a mega-trend for cloud services, it’s using commodity hardware, not proprietary appliances.
+These guys had better get their heads on straight!

 The computer industry loves buzzwords.
 “Greenfield” is a popular way to describe all-new infrastructure built with no regard for legacy compatibility.
 But what’s the opposite?
 Lately, I’ve been hearing companies use the term, “brownfield” to describe a solution that is compatible with existing hardware or software.
-But a quick look at the dictionary (or Wikipedia or Flickr) … [Read more...] about “Brownfield” Is A Terrible Antonym for “Greenfield”
+But a quick look at the dictionary reveals what an absolutely terrible term that is!